 Balance problems and dizziness are very common in APS patients, and some people complain of a constant feeling of giddiness.
 Naturally, this is dangerous and can lead to accidents.

-In some cases, balance problems can come on suddenly and are often misdiagnosed as labyrinthitis, Ménière's disease or vertigo, with some patients being unnecessarily referred to Ear, Nose and Throat (ENT) units.
-It is also increasingly being recognized that various middle ear symptoms, particularly tinnitus (a ringing in the ears) can occur as a result of APS.
+In some cases, balance problems can come on suddenly and are often misdiagnosed as labyrinthitis, Ménière's disease or vertigo.
+Some patients are unnecessarily referred to Ear, Nose and Throat (ENT) units.
+It is also increasingly being recognised that various middle ear symptoms, particularly tinnitus (a ringing in the ears), can occur as a result of APS.

 Seizures and spasms

 Impaired circulation to parts of the brain can sometimes lead to seizures varying from epileptic seizures to jerks and spasms.
-A single fit or a series of epileptic seizures can occasionally be the first manifestation of APS and it is a subject that is being increasingly investigated.
+A single fit or a series of epileptic seizures can occasionally be the first manifestation of APS, a subject that is being increasingly investigated.

-Other involuntary convulsions caused by APS range from jerking movements (tics, twitches or spasms) to rare cases of chorea, historically referred to as St Vitus’ Dance, which is characterised by rapid, uncoordinated jerking movements affecting primarily the face, feet and hands.
+Other involuntary convulsions caused by APS range from jerking movements (tics, twitches or spasms) to rare cases of chorea, historically referred to as St Vitus’ Dance, which is characterised by rapid, uncoordinated jerking movements affecting the face, feet and hands primarily.
 These abnormal movements often cease when anticoagulation treatment is started.

-This is the most serious neurological symptom associated with APS.
+This is the most severe neurological symptom associated with APS.
 Strokes develop when a blood clot (known medically as a thrombosis) blocks the supply of blood to the brain.
 Unfortunately, it is the first sign of the condition for 13% of people with APS.
-The brain needs the oxygen and nutrients provided by blood to function properly.
-If the supply of blood is restricted or stopped, brain cells begin to die; this can lead to brain damage, some degree of disability and possibly death.
+The brain needs the oxygen and nutrients provided by blood to function correctly.
+If the supply of blood is restricted or stopped, brain cells begin to die, leading to brain damage, some degree of disability and possibly death.

-A stroke is a serious medical emergency and, if left untreated with anticoagulants, it can progress to multiple strokes and even cause death.
-Present evidence indicates that further strokes can be prevented in APS patients by anticoagulation treatment.
+A stroke is a serious medical emergency; if left untreated with anticoagulants, it can progress to multiple strokes and even cause death.
+Present evidence indicates that anticoagulation treatment can prevent further strokes in APS patients.

 Transient Ischemic Attacks (TIAs)